 Diarmuid told them his news from beginning to end, and they ate their share that night, and they went to sleep till the coming of the day and of the full light on the morrow.
 And Angus rose up early, and he said to Diarmuid: "I am going from you now, grandson of Duibhne; and I leave this advice with you," he said, "not to go into a tree with one trunk, and you flying before Finn, and not to be going into a cave of the earth that has but one door, and not to be going to an island of the sea that has but one harbour.
-And in whatever place you cook your share of food," he said, "do not eat it there; and in whatever place you lie down, do not rise up there on the morrow."
-He said farewell to them after that, and went his way.
+And in whatever place you cook your share of food," he said, "do not eat it there; and in whatever place you eat it, do not lie down there; and in whatever place you lie down, do not rise up there on the morrow."
+He said farewell to them after that, and went his way. gods and fighting men